Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/HTTP-VERBS.md

 * **POST** An HTTP POST creates an individual subordinate resource.
 If successful, the URI to the new resource is returned in the "Location" HTTP header of the response.
-Performing a POST with identical natural keys to a resource already in the data store _must_ perform an update rather than create a new resource.
-A POST operation _must not_ allow a desired unique ID (UUID) to be provided to the REST API.
+Performing a POST with identical natural keys to a resource already in the data store _must_ perform an update rather than create a new resource (colloquially known as an "upsert").
+A POST operation _must not_ allow a desired unique identifier to be provided to the REST API.
 POST is a required verb for non-read-only Resources.
 * **GET** An HTTP GET returns existing Resources.
-Providing the natural key or internal UUID on the URL specifies an individual resource, while omitting the natural keys and UUID retrieves the complete set of Resources of the given type.
+Providing the natural key or internal unique identifier on the URL specifies an individual resource, while omitting the natural keys and identifier retrieves the complete set of Resources of the given type.
 GET _must_ be an idempotent operation.
 GET is a required verb.
 * **PUT** An HTTP PUT _must_ perform an idempotent update of an existing resource.
 PUT performs a full replacement of the existing resource with the supplied value.
-A PUT against a nonexistent resource _must not_ create a new resource under the provided UUID.
+A PUT against a nonexistent resource _must not_ create a new resource under the provided identifier.
 PUT is a _required_ verb for non-read-only Resources.
 * **DELETE** An HTTP DELETE deletes an existing individual resource.
 DELETE is a _required_ verb for non-read-only Resources.